brendel-r/tik-tac-toe/README.md

 # Spooky Tik-Tac-Toe

 ## Introduction
   This isn't your normal game of tik-tac-toe!!
 In this SPOOKY twist...
-Grab a friend as you each have to help Wendy the Witch or Zeke the Zombie battle it out to see who is the scariest.!!
+Grab a friend as you each have to help Wendy the Witch or Zeke the Zombie battle it out to see who is the scariest!!
 Click a space on the board to claim it and place your token.
 Get three in a row, column, or diagonally and you will     officially be the scariest!

 ## Preview
 ![preview](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZDEwZjNmMWQ2MzMwYTEyM2U2MWFlNDRmNWQ1NDQ3ZTdhZThiNWVmNSZjdD1n/I8MnqL7cMLvBFb5voe/giphy.gif)